Journalists File Lawsuit To Force Feds To Release Medicare Advantage Audits

 In July, Kaiser Health News and NPR reported that Medicare Advantage plans have overcharged the government by nearly $30 billion in the past three years alone — money federal officials have struggled to recoup.

 This month, U.S. Sen. Sherrod Brown, an Ohio Democrat, and five other senators sent a letter to CMS Administrator Seema Verma asking her to investigate Medicare Advantage overbilling.

 "In many cases, CMS has known for years about the tendency for some MA plans to overbill the government yet, despite this, CMS has taken little to no action to course correct.
 It is critical that CMS act immediately to recoup these overpayments and prevent future overbilling by MA plans," Brown wrote.

 The insurance industry is fighting a proposal by CMS that would expand the impact of RADV by extrapolating error rates found in a random sample of patients to the plan's full membership — a technique expected to trigger many multimillion-dollar penalties.

-America's Health Insurance Plans, the industry's trade association, issued a written statement on Aug.
-28 that said the CMS proposals "violate numerous statutory requirements and are fundamentally unfair and ill-conceived."
+America's Health Insurance Plans, the industry's trade association, issued a written statement in August that said the CMS proposals "violate numerous statutory requirements and are fundamentally unfair and ill-conceived."

 Stepping up RADV penalties "could lead to higher costs, reduced benefits, and fewer MA plan options for seniors," the group argued.